Vegetable Guide

 - Minimum: The minimum daily amount refers to the required daily amount that you must eat each day.
 People eating 800 grams of fruits and vegetables every day have a lower risk of diseases. (reference) According to this scenario, 400 grams of vegetables and 400 grams of fruits are essential for an adult to have a healthy life.

-- Recommended: The recommended daily amount refers to the amount recommended to get maximum healing benefits.
+- Recommended: The recommended daily amount refers to the amount recommended to have optimum health and maximum healing benefits.

 Vegetable Categories